dmcblue/faded/story/messages.md

 Why am I here?
 Was I explorer like the others?
 No other explanation.
 I awoke in the darkness only find the tattered pages of those before me.
 What fate did I suffer?
 How am I still alive among these horrors?

 12 of Naivarn, 952
 Indeed, the brief report from Awalat has proved true.
-I can only imagine what fate he suffered here.
+I can only imagine what fate the young mage suffered here.
 Wretched undead roam the hallways seeking the rend the flesh of the living.
 By their clothing, I fear they are the former denizens of the abandoned town just outside.
 But they seem bound by these walls; some power holds them here.
 I can sense it is not a benevolent force; evil reigns here.
 But if so, why keep such dark creatures restrained here?
 Something is unfinished in this castle...
 - Grand Magus Uial of the Torin

 4 of Auvur, 950
-The seige continues.
+The siege continues.
 The Horror is held back only by the gates of the town.
 Everyone has been brought within the gates, but I fear we may need to bring everyone inside the castle walls soon.
 Our beloved Monarch continues searching every possible means to save our people.
 Every possible means.
 I fear such research will led us to something darker than even the Horror...
 - Steward Maurin

 30 of Simbur, 1204